-Let's begin our introduction to subtype polymorphism with a problem.
-Imagine a feature that checks if there are comments on an article or topic (questions from Hexlet users under tutorials and projects).
-The article in the code is represented by an object with the class Article and the topic is Topic.
+In this lesson, we begin our introduction to subtype polymorphism.
+Imagine a feature that checks if there are comments on an article or a topic (questions from Hexlet users under tutorials and projects).
+In the code, we represent:

 const hasComments = (commentable) => {